Transit to Trails: How to take public transportation to GGNRA parks

 Presidio Go is a free shuttle that picks up at the Transbay Terminal, Embarcadero BART, and Van Ness & Union and takes riders to multiple stops throughout the Presidio.
 To get to Presidio Tunnel Tops, take Presidio Go to the Presidio Transit Center and make sure to visit the nearby Presidio Visitor Center.
 It's also possible to take the San Francisco Muni 43 to the Presidio Transit Center.
 Check here for more on how to get to the Presidio Tunnel Tops.

-Look out for: The Great Horned Owl is "found throughout the Presidio, particularly in forested areas, and uses the Presidio for breeding," according to the Golden Gate National Parks Service.
+Look out for: The Great Horned Owl is "found throughout the Presidio, particularly in forested areas, and uses the Presidio for breeding," according to the National Park Service.

 Golden Gate Transit to the Marin Headlands